hackclub/jams-bounty/README.md

 _We cannot offer the bounty to individuals in India.
 Hack Club Bank, our payment method, is virtually impossible to use in India.
 You're welcome to particpate, but you will not qualify for $200._
 - You must **be a club leader** or an active community member in order to submit a Jam.
 - No two Hack Clubbers should have the same result (neither technically nor visually) after going through the Jam.
-- Jams should come with a document (providing steps for creating the project), a presentation (intended for use within clubs), and a video (intended for Club Leaders to send to their Club Members if they miss a meeting).
+- Jams should come with a **document** (providing steps for creating the project), a **presentation** (intended for use within clubs), and a **video** (intended for Club Leaders to send to their Club Members if they miss a meeting).
-- Your Jam must propose a compelling, specific, real project, using real code. **It should not be a tutorial** for a language or service.
+- Your Jam must propose a **compelling, specific, real project**, using real code. **It should not be a tutorial** for a language or service.
 It should also not be a series of small projects with no clear ending or final product.
   - ✅ [Animated 3D Models](https://workshops.hackclub.com/3d_models_with_zdog/), which uses a simple JavaScript library to create awesome-looking 3D models
   - ❌ A tutorial for how to get started with AWS
   - ❌ A workshop on an introduction to Scratch